Athas Capital Group in New York Times

 Calabasas, CA. – November 29th, 2012 – “The idea of taking out a high-dollar mortgage from a complete stranger conjures up images of loan sharks and broken kneecaps.
 But the practice is legal—and on the rise.” by AnnaMaria Andriotis

 Individual investors looking for higher returns are increasingly lending their own money to people who can’t or don’t want to borrow money from a bank.
 In most cases, the investor pairs up with a private, nonbank lender who provides the mortgage at rates that often range anywhere from 6% to 13%.

-Athas Capital in the Wall Street Journal
+Athas Capital Group in the Wall Street Journal

 Calabasas, CA. – December 15th, 2013 – “Rich investors bet on ‘sane subprime’ loans.
 Once considered toxic, subprime mortgages get rebranded as ‘smart’.” by AnnaMaria Andriotis

 Banks want nothing to do with subprime mortgages, which nearly brought down the U.S. economy.
 But private firms are filling that void, rebranding loans to borrowers with poor credit as “sane subprime” and “smart nonprime,” and pitching them to wealthy investors in search of yield.
 This time, they say, it will be different.

 Athas Capital Group Features in San Fernando Business Journal

 “Are Lenders Responsible or Too Tight?” by Mark Madler

 With interest rates the lowest in years and an affordable inventory waiting to be snatched up, lenders say there is no better time to buy a house.

 Many consumers know it’s not that easy.
 Fallout from the mortgage lending crisis has banks and other lenders operating in a changed environment.
 They now must comply with tighter federal regulations involving lending practices, and take a conservative approach when evaluating and processing mortgage applications.